Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 Below are the Upgrades available to Gunslinger Artificers.
 If one of your Upgrades has an Artificer level prerequisite, you can use it at the same time you meet that prerequisite.

-When one of your Upgrades requires a creature to make a saving throw, it makes its save against your Spell save DC.
+When one of your Upgrades requires a creature to make a saving throw, it makes its save against your Spell save DC

+**Close Shot**<br>_Level 3+ Artificer_
+:   When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have **:d20-dis: Disadvantage**{ .d20 } on your attack roll.

 === "Level 3+ Artificer"

-    ---

-    #### Close Shot

-    _**Prerequisite:** Level 3+ Artificer_

-    When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have **:d20-dis: Disadvantage**{ .d20 } on your attack roll.

     ---